 3. Avoid overexercising

-If you want to boost your progesterone, it’s important to exercise regularly, but it’s also important to avoid overexercising.
+To maintain healthy progesterone levels, it’s important to exercise regularly, but it’s also important to avoid overexercising.

 High intensity exercise causes your body to produce more cortisol, a stress hormone.
 Both progesterone and cortisol are made using cholesterol, so when your body produces more cortisol, it does so at the expense of progesterone.
 This means that as cortisol levels increase, progesterone levels tend to decrease.